Tristan Thompson Posted An IG Shoutout To True That Puts Rumors He's Neglecting Her To Rest

 Given how much love Thompson is expressing for True in his latest Instagram post, it seems that the real behind-the-scenes situation probably aligns more with a March 7 report from Entertainment Tonight in which a source claimed Thompson and Kardashian were working on co-parenting.

+As for Khloé Kardashian, she's also suggested on Twitter that despite Thompson's indiscretions as a boyfriend, he is nothing short of an amazing dad, telling a fan, "he is a good dad to [True]."

 So, I guess everything is going well for Kardashian, Thompson, and baby True.
-At least, I hope that’s the case!
 Thompson certainly seems to love his kids, that’s for sure!